LinkedInLearning/Mentor-programacion-Inteligencia-emocional-3938536/README.md

-# COURSENAME
+# Mentor de programación: Inteligencia emocional

-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Mentor de programación: Inteligencia emocional `.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]